 A really wonderful professor of elementary educational technology, Ralph Granger, used to say, “When you go to the hardware store to buy a new drill bit, you don’t really want a drill bit.
 You want a hole.”
 When it comes to educational technology, we need to talk less about our “drill bits” and more about the “holes” we want.

-Or as Marc Prensky says, we need more verbs and fewer nouns.
+Or, as Marc Prensky is given credit for saying, we need more verbs and fewer nouns.

-And, as TPACK reminds us, when we align our educational arrows, we are talking about content, pedagogy, and technology (What instructional strategies might we use to teach this learning target, and what role could our devices play?).
+And, as TPACK reminds us, when we align our educational arrows, we are talking about content, pedagogy, and technology (What instructional strategies might we use to teach this learning target, and how might we leveraging our devices?).